 Digital CATAN World Championship 2021

-The Digital CATAN World Championship (DCWC) will take place for the first time in autumn 2021 with several ranking qualifiers from end of August to end of October and a final tournament round on November 13.
+The Digital CATAN World Championship (DCWC) has taken place for the first time in autumn 2021 with several ranking qualifiers from end of August to end of October and a final tournament round on November 13.

 About the Tournament

-RANKING QUALIFIERS: Are taking place from August 27 to October 31 (see schedule below).
+RANKING QUALIFIERS: From August 27 to October 31.

 You find the full tournament rules below for download.
 If you have any further questions about the event, do not hesitate to consult our FAQs below.

 The tournament rules are available for download in several languages below.
 We have tried to translate the rules into as many languages as possible.
 The tournament language is English, so if you have any questions about the translated rules, the English version is the official version of the tournament rules.